Mary Hall Adams: Later life

 When Adams' health was lessening daily, it was thought advisable to move inland, and so Rev. Adams accepted a call from the people of Worcester, Massachusetts, and removed there in 1852.
 Adams, being unable to attend to household duties, remained with her Malden friends until her new home was made comfortable for her.
 Her health for a time seemed to improve.
 Her memoir says she found congenial friends in her new town.
 Her first communion in Worcester she describes: "Here for the first time I sat with stranger sisters and brothers, away from that old sanctuary where I was christened, received into the visible church, married, and where my babes have been dedicated to the service and will of the Father.
 Here, on new ground, amid new faces, with stranger hearts all around me, away from kindred and home, I drew near to my God and Savior for their blessings, and the communication of the influence of the Holy Spirit."

 In 1859, Adams' health rapidly failed; in December she had an attack of pneumonia, from which she never fully recovered.
 In 1860, Rev. Adams received and accepted a call to the Second society in Providence, Rhode Island.
 Just before going there, Adams wrote to a friend: "I shall never drive business any more; I have turned that corner, and left it out of sight.
 Henceforth I am to all intents and purposes a 'slow coach.'
 I draw comfort, however, in contemplating the poor snail.
 He moves slowly, but he moves.
 He accomplishes his journey and work; and, by the blessing of God, I shall mine, in due time."

-Adams died December 8, 1860 in Providence, Rhode Island, and was buried in Mount Auburn Cemetery, Cambridge, Massachusetts.
+Adams died December 8, 1860, in Providence, Rhode Island, and was buried in Mount Auburn Cemetery in Cambridge, Massachusetts.